 The Georgian economy is characterized by both horizontal (where women tend to work in less profitable sectors of the economy), as well as vertical segregation, where women tend to occupy lower-paying positions than men within the same sector.
-Women tend to dominate in the teaching, social services and healthcare fields, while men predominate in management-level positions in government and the private sector, especially in the energy, information technology and construction sectors.

 The majority of women is employed in jobs with a caring or service dimension.
 Women account for around 75 per cent of employees in the health care and social sectors, 60 per cent of people working in the hospitality sector, and 84 per cent of teachers.
 Fewer than 10 per cent of women work in construction, while 23 per cent are employed in transport and communications.
 Many women also work in the informal sector and in unpaid subsistence farm work.

 As a result of such segregation, women earn on average less than men.
 In 2018, the minimum monthly salary for women in Georgia constituted 823GEL and 1,281GEL for men.
-The country doesn’t have minimum wage regulations and compensation for labor depends on the agreement between the employee and the employer.

-The GEC is developing a methodology to calculate the gender pay gap developed in accordance with ILO recommendations.
-GEOSTAT (supported by UN Women) will analyze the first wave of the Labour Force Survey (LFS) and will conduct a survey on the gender pay gaps by positions.
-The report of the survey is to be released by the end of 2019.

 Georgia has one of the most liberal labor codes, not only in the region, but globally.
 According to the Heritage Foundation, Georgia ranks 17th globally on the Labor Freedom Index.

-In 2017, 58 per cent of women were considered economically active, compared to 78 per cent of men.

-The current economic situation and unemployment has led to an increase in labor migration.
-The number of women is quite high reaching 38,000 by January 1, 2018.

 The HR NAP (2014-2016; 2016-2017 and 2018-2020) contains a section on GEWE addressing women’s economic empowerment, to be achieved through business education and capacity development support, including in agriculture and agro-business, increasing women’s participation in agricultural cooperatives and ensuring their involvement in rural development.

-To promote employment of women and men, the GoG is developing an annual state programme for training citizens seeking employment.
-The programme is aimed at developing competencies of persons seeking employment through vocational education, training and/or future internships at the workplace and ultimately supporting their employment.
-To be enrolled in the progamme, applicants must have completed basic general education.
-This requirement does not apply to women, who were unable to complete basic general education due to early marriage.
-Women are prioritized for the enrollment in the programme.
-In 2017, a total of 2,290 applicants participated in the programme out of whom 1,612 participants were women.
-As a result of the programme, 334 women were employed in 2017.
+To promote employment of women and men, the GoG is implementing active labour market policy through state program on training/retraining and qualification raising of job-seekers

+.
+The program is aimed at raising competitiveness of job seekers in demanded professions through education and training and ultimately supporting their employment.
+Women are prioritized for the enrollment in the program.
+In 2019, a total of 2457 applicants participated in the program out of whom 1,679 participants were women.
+As a result of the program, 478 women were employed in 2019.

-Annex XXX of the Association Agreement includes a list of EU directives which the Georgian labor and employment legislation had to be aligned with by 2017.
-Relevant legislative amendments were elaborated and passed to the Labor Code of Georgia, the Law of Georgia on the Elimination of All Forms of Discrimination, Law of Georgia on Public Service, and the Law of Georgia on Gender Equality.
+Annex XXX of the Association Agreement includes a list of EU directives, which the Georgian labor and employment legislation had to be aligned with.
+Relevant legislative amendments were elaborated and passed to the Labor Code of Georgia, the Law of Georgia on the Elimination of All Forms of Discrimination, Law of Georgia on Public Service, and the Law of Georgia on Gender Equality on February 19, 2019.